Plasdom/SIKE/README.md

     ```

 Above,
 - `<ELEMENTS>` is a list of elements (specified by symbol) to download data for.
 If `<ELEMENTS>` is empty or `None`, then all atomic data will be downloaded.
-The full list of elements for which data is available is:
+Currently, the full list of elements for which data is available is:
     - Hydrogen ("H")
     - Helium ("He")
     - Lithium ("Li")